Demand Response Program

 Program Overview

 In 2013, DCAS launched the City's Demand Response (DR) Program to provide city agencies with the ability to earn revenue by reducing their energy usage during periods of peak usage.
 As part of the energy industry’s increasing use of pricing incentives to add flexibility to energy delivery systems, the revenue from the DR Program is paid by utility companies and New York State’s grid manager.
-City agencies are able use earned revenue for building improvements and energy efficiency upgrades.
+City agencies are able to use earned revenue for building improvements and energy efficiency upgrades.

 Collectively, the City’s Demand Response Program helps:

-• avoid blackouts and brownouts
+• Help prevent blackouts and brownouts across the city

 Learn more about New York State's Demand Response programs